How To Be A Content Strategy Rock Star

 “Your website is really the hub of digital communication.
 When people need substantive info about a course, your professors, whatever, they go to your website.”

 So, you get it, I’m sure.
 Your website is pretty important.
-This is why you’re a Web Manager user/editor/publisher at Liberty University.
+This is why you’re a WordPress user/contributor/editor at Liberty University.
 You’ve taken on the charge of developing an effective website for your department’s users.
 And it’s our team’s job to give you all the training, tools, and guidance you need to do it.

 Over the next couple of months on the Web Content blog, be on the lookout for current content strategy issues that just may bring in quotes and teachings from the experts at Confab.